-(2) We expect that Orion US Holdings 1 LP or another Brookfield entity will acquire a number of shares of Class A common stock equal to at least 51% of the total number of shares sold in this offering and any private placement to such Brookfield entity.
+(2) We expect that Orion US Holdings 1 LP or another Brookfield entity will acquire a number of shares of Class A common stock equal to at least 51% of the total number of shares sold in this offering.
 As a result, we expect that Brookfield and its affiliates would continue to own at least a 51% interest in the Company both before and after giving effect to this offering.